piotrwitek/react-redux-typescript-jspm-starter/README.md

 - PRODUCTION-WORKFLOW - npm scripts for production bundling & deployment, github-hooks, linter, test runner etc.
 - TYPESAFE-API-CALLS - type checking contracts of REST API calls - forget constantly checking for API docs and let your IDE guide you
-- GREAT-TOOLING - type cheking for JavaScript and DOM API with autocompletion and docs right in your editor - no more silly typos and runtime exceptions
 - REACT-ROUTER - included `react-router-redux` to store your routing in state for Time-Travel capabilities
 - REDUX-DEV-TOOLS - installed Redux DevTools capabilities with [chrome-extension](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd)
 - IMMUTABLE-STORE - using `seamless-immutable` for simplicity and backwards-compatibility with vanilla JS (no hassle with `toJS()`, `get()`, `getIn()` in your containers and components)
 - BEM & ITCSS - using BEM with Inverted Triangle conventions to give meaning and context to CSS classes
-- EASY TESTING IN TYPESCRIPT - write your tests in TypeScript - without transpilation to run your test, easily import and run your TS source files from a command line (use `npm test` CLI command).
+- TESTING IN TYPESCRIPT - writing and running tests from TypeScript source files without transpilation complexity (use `npm test` CLI command) - test harness using [tape](https://github.com/substack/tape) and [blue-tape](https://github.com/spion/blue-tape).
-Test harness using [Tape](https://github.com/substack/tape) - with Promise support using [blue-tape](https://github.com/spion/blue-tape)

-#### React-Redux TypeScript Typing Conventions
+- Type-safe React-Redux with TypeScript
-- ???

 #### React Best Practices & Optimizations
 - no mixins -> use ES6 style PureRenderMixin with PureComponent